Baker's Percentage

 The 20% whole wheat means one-fifth of the total flour is whole wheat.
 Whole wheat absorbs more water, so this recipe needs higher hydration (70%) than a 100% white flour dough at the same consistency.
 The autolyse technique helps whole wheat flour hydrate fully before mixing.

-Why bakers use percentages instead of weights
+Why do bakers use percentages instead of weights?

 | Benefit | Explanation |